Noobkin to Boomkin, Part 3: I Didn’t Take Stats in School

 Hit is worth more than spell damage for one very simple reason: spell damage is useless if the spell misses.
 You need to work on accumulating hit until you’re hit capped.
 You are hit capped when adding any more hit would be useless, and that number varies with a couple of things.

-Bottom Line: Most heroic-raiding moonkin will need 263 hit rating to be hit capped.
+Bottom Line: Most heroic-raiding moonkin will need 10% hit (that’s 263 hit rating) to be hit capped.

 This is pretty easily understood, but since I made a ring for it, I guess I’ll say something about it.
-Hit is your number 1 necessity.
-Spell Damage is your number 1.5 necessity.
+Hit can only take you so far.
+Once you’re capped, it’s value drops to below zero, and since you’re no frost mage (har har), you won’t need to go there.
+Spellpower is going to be the stat nearest and dearest to your heart now.
 More spell damage = more pwnage.
 It’s simple.
 It comes with gear, and if you’re hit capped, you should be filling in gem slots with it.

 Bottom Line: Spell damage = win.

-Bottom line: Get your haste to 400 (still pretty hot) and then focus on crit.
+Bottom line: Get your haste to 400 and then focus on crit until you reach the cap.

 Was so annoyed Tuesday night before the reset in europe…we had cleared all but KT and the RL decided we would goto The Eye instead!